Library: Policy

 (5) school, faith-based, or government entity.

-(1) Monitoring visits are conducted under the current owner's program.
+(1) Monitoring visits are conducted under the current owner's program and maintained in the prospective owner's case record.

-(3) All of the current owner's Licensing history is available to the prospective owner on request, including revocation or denial of license information.
+(3) All the current owner's Licensing history is available to the prospective owner on request, including revocation or denial of license information.

 (4) Licensing staff follows-up with the program or child-placing agency when the 90-calendar day timeframe is approaching to verify program operation status in efforts to avoid disruption of care or providing of services.

-12. When notified of the death of a child in care, Licensing staff:
+13. When notified of the death of a child in care, Licensing staff:

 (1) determines and documents what occurred.
 Documentation includes: